 Typecasting: Rob Paulsenhimself has gone on record saying that if you have to do a TMNT revival, then you also have to have Greg Cipes as Michelangelo.
 Even before that, Michelangelo holds the same role in the Turtles that Beast Boy (Also played by Cipes) held in the Teen Titans.

 Corey Feldman (Donatello's VA in the first & third movies) auditioned for the role of Raphael, which would've added a whole new level of meta-humor to the casting by having Feldman & Paulsen switching Turtles from the last time they worked in the franchise.

 Character bios were leaked when the show was still being worked on, and Shredder's stated that he had a daughter named "Oroku Miwa" who allowed him to stay human.
 The name "Miwa" is used for the name of Splinter's daughter in the show (Splinter's bio still mentions a lost daughter, though suspiciously leaves her unnamed).
-Shredder is still a pretty terrible boss and human being, and ultimately, the show kept the traditional Karai and Shredder match-up albeit hinting that Karai is actually Splinter's daughter, Miwa.
+The final show instead uses Karai as Shredder's adopted daughter in keeping with last televised incarnation, albeit it turned out that Karai was Miwa the whole time.

 Some of the first concept art reveals that it was planned for Raphael to be the one to have the crush on April, but later the screenwriters decided that it suited more Donatello.